-Your doctor may take a small amount of skin for a biopsy.
-This is done by scraping one of the ulcers.
-To identify the parasite, the samples may be examined under a microscope or grown in culture.
-Culture is a way of seeing if there are parasites in a sample.
+Your doctor may take a small amount of skin for a biopsy by scraping one of the ulcers.
+They’ll examine the samples under a microscope or in a culture to identify the parasite.
+A culture is a way to see if there are parasites in a sample.
 It gives a small amount of parasites the opportunity to grow to detectable levels.

 Diagnosing Visceral Leishmaniasis

-Many times, people do not remember a sandfly bite or skin sore.
-Therefore, this condition may be hard to diagnose.
+Many times, people don’t remember a bite from a sand fly or a skin sore.
+This condition may be hard to diagnose.

 A doctor may first perform a physical exam to look for an enlarged spleen or liver.
-Then a bone marrow biopsy or blood sample may be taken for examination.
-These samples will be checked for the parasite.
-Diagnosis may take two to four weeks if culture is required.
+They may then perform a bone marrow biopsy or take a blood sample for examination.
+They’ll check these samples for the parasite.
+Diagnosis may take two to four weeks if a culture is necessary.

 Visceral disease always requires treatment.
 Several medications are available.
-The main types of medicine used are antimony-containing compounds.
+The main types of medicine used are compounds that contain antimony.
 These include meglumine antimoniate and sodium stibogluconate.

-These lesions do not heal naturally.
+These lesions don’t heal naturally.
 They always require treatment.

 Cutaneous complications may include:

 Visceral leishmaniasis is often fatal.
 However, death often occurs due to complications of the disease and not the disease itself.
-People with HIV/AIDS are at high risk of disease.
-They are also often resistant to treatment.
+If you have HIV or AIDS, you’re at high risk of getting this disease.
+The complications are also often resistant to treatment.

-There is no vaccine or prophylactic medication available.
-The only way to prevent leishmaniasis is to avoid getting bitten by a sandfly.
+There’s no vaccine or prophylactic medication available.
+The only way to prevent leishmaniasis is to avoid getting bitten by a sand fly.

-Bed nets, insecticides, and repellents should be purchased prior to traveling to high-risk areas.
+Buy bed nets, insecticides, and repellents before traveling to high-risk areas.

 Sores can result in permanent scars and disfigurement.
-These may be reduced with treatment.
+Treatment may reduce their severity.

-The disease can be cured with medication.
-However, treatment is most effective when started before damage to the immune system occurs.
+Medication can cure the disease.
+However, treatment is most effective when started before damage to your immune system occurs.